ratulotron/ratulotron.github.io/content/en/posts/_taogo_romeo_-devlog-01-getting-started-again.md

 : Am I sure I actually want to continue this?

 : Mission abort: the project structure looks completely alien now!

+I haven't ever been a projects guy, even if I wanted to.
+I like to code, craft pieces of software and my day job as a backend developer used to allow me sate that appetite.